rkumar-bengaluru/artifical-intelligence/README.md

 ![Awesome](https://github.com/rkumar-bengaluru/data-science/blob/main/20-Tensorflow/07-Skimlit/resources/ml_map.png)

-### Reinforcement learning (RL) is a subfield of artificial intelligence that focuses on teaching machines how to make a sequence of decisions in an environment to maximize a cumulative reward.
+### Reinforcement learning (RL)

+Reinforcement Learning is a subfield of artificial intelligence that focuses on teaching machines how to make a sequence of decisions in an environment to maximize a cumulative reward.
 The main components of reinforcement learning are:

 * Agent: The agent is the learner or decision-maker in the RL system.
 It interacts with the environment, observes its current state, takes actions, and receives feedback in the form of rewards or penalties based on its actions.